 The staircase leads up to the second floor.
 You are now standing on what was the flat roof over the original two storey house.

 This room has been through a number of uses: living room, studio, office, playroom and, currently, bedroom.
 The steel beams which hold up the roof double as bookshelves.
 The glass drawing table acts as a balustrade to the staircase.
 Over it, the water tanks are contained in a large box.
-In the summer the fig trees in the next door garden give privacy without curtains, and are full of squirrels and birds.
+In the summer the fig tree in the next door garden, though badly hacked a year ago, give privacy without curtains, and are full of squirrels and birds.

 Small front bedroom